 Frequent monitoring of the patient while taking injectable infertility medications is designed to maximize the likelihood of pregnancy while minimizing the risk of multiples and hyperstimulation (when your ovaries become swollen and painful).
 Pregnancy rates with injectable FSH or FSH/LH and intrauterine insemination can be as high as 15% per cycle.
 Some couples undergo two to three cycles of injectable FSH or FSH/LH therapy prior to moving on to in vitro fertilization (IVF).

 Commonly prescribed injectable infertility medications include Follistim, Gonal-F, and Menopur.

 Laparoscopy is a minimally invasive surgical procedure that allows the physician to clearly view the condition of a woman’s reproductive organs.
 It is an effective way to diagnose or treat certain causes of infertility, including endometriosis, ovarian cysts, adhesions, uterine fibroids, ectopic pregnancy, or blocked or damaged fallopian tubes.

-RMA at Jefferson offers the latest and most advanced infertility treatment procedures, including robotic surgery for our patients requiring tubal surgery or other laparoscopic procedures.
+RMA of Philadelphia offers the latest and most advanced infertility treatment procedures, including robotic surgery for our patients requiring tubal surgery or other laparoscopic procedures.
 Robotics helps achieve maximum results while reducing recovery time and maintaining patient comfort and convenience.
 Robotic techniques help to optimize the outcome of many surgical procedures.

 Hysteroscopy is the process of inserting a hysteroscope into the vagina and through the cervix in order to examine the uterine cavity.
 A hysteroscope is a thin, tube-like device equipped with a light and a camera used to produce real-time video of the uterus.